dtdannen/dvmdash/README.md

 ## How to run this locally

-1. Run Mongita or a MongoDB locally
+1. Run a MongoDB locally

     - for example, run mongo locally:
       - `./mongod --dbpath ~/mongodb/data/db`